cheomanigua/godotdoc/content/docs/c#/enums_flags.md

 # Enums

 In C#, an **enum** (short for enumeration) is a value type that defines a set of named constants representing integral values.
 Enums are useful for creating readable, type-safe code when a variable can only take one of a predefined set of values.

+By convention, enum name should be in singular.

 ### Key Points About C# Enums